-A Bluetooth headset can be used with the video system.
+A Bluetooth headset can be used with the video conferencing device.
 The headset must support HFP (Hands Free Protocol).
-The user can enable Bluetooth and set the video system in Bluetooth pairing mode from the user interface.
+The user can enable Bluetooth and set the video conferencing device in Bluetooth pairing mode from the user interface.

 Support for the EAP authentication framework for wireless networks